dldinternet/stackify/README.md

 #### Passing Parameters from SimpleDB

 * The __-d/--db__ option will be assumed unless __-f/--file__  option is used.
-* The __-s/--stack__ and __-r/--region__ options are mandatory when not using __-f/--file__
+* The __-s/--stack__ and __-r/--region__ options are mandatory when pulling parameters from SimpleDB
-* The __-n/--simpledeployname__ option will store resource information about the stack in the same place simple\_deploy stores parameters, this enables the simple\_deploy parameters to be passed to future stacks also
+* The __-n/--simpledeployname__ flag will get the resource information about the stack from the SimpleDB namespace used by simple\_deploy to store parameters, this enables the simple\_deploy parameters to be passed to new stacks as well
-* Cloudformation Outputs will take precedence over resources if they have the same name.
+* Cloudformation Outputs will take precedence over Cloudformation resources if they have the same name.

 Example:
 ```
-./stackify get -s cto-mobile-VPC -r us-west-1
+./stackify get -s STACKNAME-VPC -r us-west-1
 ```

 #### Passing Parameters from a .json file

-* If you would like to pull the parameters from a json formatted file you can use the options: **"-f filename(s) -p project -e environment  -r region"**
+* If you would like to pull the parameters from a json formatted file you can use the options: **"-f filename(s) -p projectname -e environment  -r region"**

 Example:
-1. Create json formatted file parameters with project, environment, region and key value pairs.
+1. Create a json formatted file with the projectname key(s), nesting environment(s) then region(s), with parameters as key value pairs:

 ```
-file.json < '{ "cto-mobile": { "prod": { "us-west-1" { "VPCID": "vpc-123456", "MinimumInstances": "1",}}}}'
+file.json < '{ "projectname": { "prod": { "us-west-1" { "VPCID": "vpc-123456", "MinimumInstances": "1",}}}}'
 ```

-2. Run stackify with _'-f pathto/file.json'_
+2. Run stackify get with _'-f pathto/file.json'_

 ```
-stackify get -f ./file.json -p cto-mobile -e prod -r us-west-1
+stackify get -f ./file.json -p projectname -e prod -r us-west-1
 ```

 * This returns the key value pairs from the json file in a simple\_deploy compatible parameter format: '-a VPCID=123456 -a MinimumInstances=1'